How Writing Fanfiction Laid the Foundation for My Creative Journey

 Why Fanfiction Matters

-• Connect with a community: Sharing work with like-minded fans fostered encouragement and a sense of belonging.
-Comments, even critical ones, were a dopamine boost that kept me writing.
+- Connect with a community: Sharing work with like-minded fans fosters encouragement and a sense of belonging.
+Comments, even critical ones, are a dopamine boost that keep me writing.

 Go and Try It!